-For a complete discussion of creating user-defined routines in Java, see the manual J/Foundation Developer's Guide.
+For a complete discussion of creating user-defined routines in Java, see the publication I/Foundation Developer's Guide.

-Important: You must use the IBM Informix Dynamic Server with J/Foundation upgrade to IBM Informix Dynamic Server to enable services that use Java.
-For more information about J/Foundation, see the manual "J/Foundation Developer's Guide."
+Important: You must use the IBM Informix Dynamic Server with J/Foundation upgrade to Informix Dynamic Server to enable services that use Java.
+For more information about J/Foundation, see the publication I/Foundation Developer's Guide.